ToNyOyO/veeva-vault-package-maker/README.md

   - Run `gulp link --km "key-message-name.zip" --method "nameOfMethod" --id "123-presentation-ID"`
 - Create poster and thumbnail images:
   - Drop your screen grabs into each Key Message folder in `./previews` and run `gulp images` (this will work for png or jpg and the screen grab filename is irrelevant)
+- Rename existing Key Message:
+  - Run `gulp rename --from "Old name" --to "New name"`
+  - Renames all associated files/folders as they were created

 ## Prerequisits